-Tag: Offer of Judgment
+Tag: offer of judgment

 No Attorney’s Fees Permitted Under Offer of Judgment Rule When not Preserved Under High-Low Agreement